ThundeRatz/travesim/README.md

 ## 📷 Virtual camera

-The simulation have a virtual camera that record images from the top of the field, in the same way as a real VSS match.
+The simulation has a virtual camera that record images from the top of the field, in the same way as a real VSS match.
 To enable it, one should use the world file `vss_field_camera.world`

 ```sh
 roslaunch travesim simulation_team.launch world_name:=vss_field_camera.world